-Get 2 packets of Hallertau Hops and add one right after you take your boiling water off the heat, use the other packet for a dry hop.
+AIf you want to get a little more hop aroma out of this to a dry hop with 1/2oz of Mosaic Hops.
 On day 7 of fermentation using sanitized scissors open the packet of hops and slowly pour them into your fermenter.

 Our Recipes are a combination of different ingredients to create a style of beer.
 We are always coming out with new recipes and test everything before we launch it to make sure it’s an amazing brew.
 We selected some of our favorite recipes to showcase the versatility of this seasonal recipes and how truly amazing they can be.
 We recommend brewing the following 7 recipes in order to experience different flavors and step up your brew game.
 If you’ve got a few brews under your belt, then dive in and let’s get brewing.

 This beer is awesome, it’s a clone of Shinner Bock and a perfect beer to dive into fall with.
 If you want to dabble, in a little fall brew to test out this is the brew for you.

 To get this beer true to style it is best to brew it with S-23 Dry Ale Yeast.
 Make sure that you can ferment at a temperature of 53.6-59° F.

 This beer an awesome dark lager and style that is a classic.
 With floral aroma and rich caramel malt sweetness this beer will amaze you.
 It’s simple to brew but packs some great flavors.

 To get some great flavor out of this beer once it is bottled let it lager condition, letting it set for 4-6 weeks at 55° F and then do 2-3 weeks at 38° F.